Saudi attacks: Oil price to spike as production halves | DW | 15.09.2019

 Washington's chief diplomat labeled the incidents as an "unprecedented attack on the world's energy supply."

-His condemnation threw doubt on expectations of a meeting between US President Donald Trump and Iranian President Hassan Rouhani at the upcoming United Nations assembly following a rise in tensions between the arch-foes in recent months.
+His condemnation threw doubt on expectations of a meeting between US President Donald Trump and Iranian President Hassan Rouhani at the upcoming United Nations assembly, which was hoped to calm spiraling tensions between the arch-foes in recent months.

 Riyadh vows response